jacebenson/cedar/docs/versioned_docs/version-2.0/tutorial/chapter2/cells.md

 The minimum you need for a cell are the `QUERY` and `Success` exports.
 If you don't export an `Empty` component, empty results will be sent to your `Success` component.
 If you don't provide a `Failure` component, you'll get error output sent to the console.

 A guideline for when to use cells is if your component needs some data from the database or other service that may be delayed in responding.
-Let Redwood worry about juggling what is displayed when and you can focus on the happy path of the final, rendered component populated with data.
+Let Cedar worry about juggling what is displayed when and you can focus on the happy path of the final, rendered component populated with data.

 <ShowForTs>

 :::tip Wait... what are those types?

-Redwood comes with some built-in utility types.
+Cedar comes with some built-in utility types.
 You can see two of them in the example above: `CellSuccessProps` and `CellFailureProps`.
 Read more about them [here](typescript/utility-types.md).

 Also notice the `FindPosts` type imported from `types/graphql`.
 This and other types are generated for you automatically—when you have the dev server running—based on the GraphQL query in your Cell.
 More about generated types [here](typescript/generated-types.md).